London Stock Exchange : NMC Health

 NMC Health PLC (UK): Suspension of Listing

-Further to the notice published on 04 March 2020, FTSE Russell has received feedback from market participants, specifically as it pertains to the price assigned to NMC Health while it remains suspended.
-In accordance with Section 4.18 of the Corporate Actions and Events Guide, it was previously communicated that NMC Health would be retained at its last traded price (938.40p) for the duration of its trading suspension.
+FTSE Russell has concluded to replace the NMC Health close price on Wednesday 18 March 2020 with the Depository Receipt OTC close price (SEDOL BWWC450) from Thursday 12 March 2020- the latest close price prior to the publication of the FTSE Russell notice on 13 March 2020.
+This is intended to ensure that index treatment does not create any unintended consequences to the trading activity and pricing of the NMC Health DR OTC line.

-However, FTSE Russell has noted that there are Depository Receipts (DR) representing NMC Health ordinary shares on a 1:1 basis currently trading on the US OTC market*.
-Consequent to feedback received from index users, FTSE Russell now proposes to replace the NMC Health close price with the DR OTC close price from the previous day on Wednesday 18 March 2020**.
-This is intended to ensure that NMC Health is held within the index at an objective and fair valuation with an appropriate index weight.
+Therefore the price which will be assigned to NMC Health at the close on Wednesday 18 March 2020, and ongoing, will be 111.63p(ADR close price X spot (exchange) rate on Thursday 12 March 2020).

-If and once NMC Health resumes trading, the price will revert back to the LSE price and the treatment detailed within the 04 March 2020 notice will be followed.
+For the avoidance of doubt, if and once NMC Health resumes trading on the London Stock Exchange (LSE), the index price will revert back to the LSE price and the treatment detailed within the 04 March 2020notice will be followed.

 If NMC Health does not resume trading and it has been concluded to remove NMC Health in accordance with the Suspended Stocks' rule, FTSE Russell will further consult (via an Informative Notice) on the price which the deletion will be processed (e.g. zero or OTC DR price).